Sonic the Hedgehog (film series): Knuckles (2024)

 Knuckles the Echidna takes Green Hills deputy officer Wade Whipple as his apprentice, teaching him the ways of the Echidnas.

 On February 15, 2022, during ViacomCBS' investor day, a television series centered around Knuckles was revealed to be in development for Paramount+, with it set for release in 2024.
 John Whittington was announced as head writer and executive producer in April 2023, with Toby Ascher announced as showrunner and co-developer alongside Wittington in February 2024.
 Additional executive-producers include Idris Elba and Sonic film director Jeff Fowler, who directed the pilot.
 Filming began in April 2023 in London, England.

 The series is set between the events of Sonic the Hedgehog 2 (2022) and Sonic the Hedgehog 3 (2024).
 Elba, Adam Pally, Tika Sumpter, Ben Schwartz, and O'Shaughnessey reprise their respective roles from the films as Knuckles, Wade Whipple, Maddie, Sonic, and Tails.
 Christopher Lloyd voices Pachacamac, who previously made a silent cameo during the first film's prologue.
 All six episodes premiered on April 26, 2024, on Paramount+.

 Future

 In April 2024, Toby Ascher stated that either additional seasons of Knuckles or more television series based on other characters were possible if Knuckles would be a success, and as long as the filmmakers had a "really great story to tell."
+In December 2024, Elba and Reeves expressed interest in starring together in a spinoff television series featuring Knuckles and Shadow.
 In an interview with ComicBook, O'Shaughnessey expressed interest in voicing Tails in a spin-off series that could potentially explore the character's origins within the film series.